 - How often do you hold auctions?

-HF holds our auction approximately 6 times each year.
-The 3 “Landmark” auctions are the Cabin Fever Auction held the last Sunday of February, the Summer Wrap-Up Auction held the end of August, and the Fall Round-Up Auction held early in October.
+HF holds 2 auctions each year.
+The Cabin Fever Auction is held in late February/early March, then the Summer Wrap-Up Auction is held at the end of August.
 We schedule our other auctions around other events happening at the farm, be they horse shows, holidays or family functions.
 Please check the calendar page of our website, or call here to check on our next sale date.

 - What are your facilities like?